 All lunch catering services will be asked to follow these same guidelines.
 In the cafeteria, a designated "allergy aware/nut aware" table will be provided at which students with food allergies may sit.
 This table is cleaned by the staff before and after each lunch shift, using specifically designated wipes so as to prevent cross contamination of tables.
-Before volunteering in the cafeteria, please check with the staff on the proper procedures to clean this table; again, to prevent any transfer of potential food allergens from the other tables to the "allergy aware" table.
+Before volunteering in the cafeteria, please check with the staff on the proper procedures to clean this table in order to ensure the safety of students.
 Parents of students with food allergies requiring that their child sit at the allergy aware table, must inform the school nurse and the child's teacher before the first day of school, so we can provide better for the child's safety.
 Parents of K-2nd graders are also asked to follow these guidelines for daily lunches.